 Off-balance-sheet credit related commitments are taken into account.
 The amounts are then weighted for risk using the same percentages as for on-balance-sheet assets.

 Compliance

 The Bank and its individually regulated operations have complied with all internally and externally imposed capital requirements throughout the year.

-Notes to the Consolidated Financial Statements for the year ended 31 December 2011 (amounts in USD, unless otherwise stated)
+Notes to the Consolidated Financial Statements for the year ended 31 December 2012

 6. Segmental reporting